Rogelio Roxas: Roxas v. Marcos lawsuit

 In March 1988, a US lawsuit was filed by Rogelio Roxas against former Philippine president, Ferdinand Marcos and his wife Imelda Marcos.
 Roxas alleged that he was a treasure hunter who in 1971 was searching for Yamashita's gold.
 In determining whether there was sufficient evidence to support Roxas' claim, the court considered the following evidence and testimony submitted by Roxas:

 Sometime in 1970, Roxas's group began digging on state lands near the Baguio General Hospital.
 After approximately seven months of searching and digging "24 hours a day," the group broke into a system of tunnels.
 Inside the tunnels, the group found wiring, radios, bayonets, rifles, and a human skeleton wearing a Japanese army uniform.
 After several weeks spent digging and exploring within the tunnels, Roxas's group discovered a ten-foot thick concrete enclosure in the floor of the tunnel.
 On January 24, 1971, the group broke through the enclosure.
 Inside, Roxas discovered a gold-colored buddha statue, which he estimated to be about three feet in height.
 The statue was extremely heavy; it required ten men to transport it to the surface using a chain block hoist, ropes and rolling logs.
-Although he never weighed the statu,e Roxas estimated its weight to be 1 tonne.
+Although he never weighed the statue, Roxas estimated its weight to be 1 tonne.
 Roxas directed his laborers to transport the statue to his home and place it in a closet.
 Roxas also found a large pile of boxes underneath the concrete enclosure, approximately fifty feet from where the buddha statue had been discovered.
 He returned the next day and opened one small box, which contained twenty-four one-inch by two-and-one-half-inch bars of gold.
 Roxas estimated that the boxes were, on average, approximately the size of a case of beer and that they were stacked five or six feet high, over an area six feet wide and thirty feet long.
 Roxas did not open any of the other boxes.
 Several weeks later, Roxas returned to blast the tunnel closed, planning to sell the buddha statue in order to obtain funds for an operation to remove the remaining treasure.
 Before blasting the tunnel closed, Roxas removed the twenty-four bars of gold, as well as some samurai swords, bayonets and other artifacts.
 Roxas twice attempted to report his find to Judge Marcos, but was unsuccessful in contacting him.
 During the following weeks, Roxas sold seven of the gold bars and sought a buyer for the golden buddha.
 Roxas testified that Kenneth Cheatham, the representative of one prospective buyer, drilled a small hole under the arm of the buddha and assayed the metal.
 The test revealed the statue to be solid twenty-two carat gold.
 Roxas also testified that a second prospective buyer, Luis Mendoza, also tested the metal of the statue using nitric acid and concluded that it was "more than 20 carats."